+III.
 Other organizations available to students

-There are numerous organizations available to students at the University of Georgia http://grad.uga.edu/index.php/current-students/student-organizations/), including the University Graduate Student Association (https://gsa.uga.edu/) and Graduate Students and Postdocs in Science (www.gsps.uga.edu/).
+There are numerous organizations available to students at the University of Georgia (http://grad.uga.edu/index.php/current-students/student-organizations/), including the University Graduate_student_association).

+IV.
 Kenneth E. Papa and Cedric Kuhn Graduate Student Awards

 The Georgia Association of Plant Pathologists (GAPP) presents an annual Kenneth E. Papa and Cedric Kuhn Graduate Student Award to recognize excellence in the pursuit of graduate studies at the Ph.D. and M.S. levels, respectively, in the Department of Plant Pathology.
 Both of these awards include a memento of recognition and a monetary gift.
-The name of the students selected will also be added to a large permanent plaque in the departmental conference room in Athens.
+The name of the students selected will also be added to a permanent plaque in the departmental conference room in Athens.
 Additionally, GAPP will recognize the outstanding graduate student presentation at its annual meeting and will award a memento of recognition.
+Procedures for nomination and selection as well as selection criteria are given in Appendix 2.